-CEO of Healthy Australia Embarks on Hunger Strike for Better Health Care in Child Care
+Joint Founder of Healthy Australia Embarked on Hunger Strike for Better Health Care in Child Care

-Ruby O’Rourke is the CEO of Healthy Australia, one of the organisations behind the feedAustralia program.
+Ruby O’Rourke is a Joint Founder of Healthy Australia, one of the organisations behind the feedAustralia program.
 She is also a passionate mother, former ward of the state and survivor of domestic abuse.

-On January 1 2019, Ruby embarked on a Hunger Strike and has vowed to stop eating for 46 days; one second for each of the 4 million Australian children between the ages of 0 and 14 years.
+On January 1 2019, Ruby embarked on a Hunger Strike to stop eating for 46 days; one second for each of the 4 million Australian children between the ages of 0 and 14 years.

 Why the Hunger Strike?

 Ruby’s hunger strike aimed to implore the Australian Government to regulate better health care in child care.
 Currently, one in four children are overweight or obese, while research suggests that, for the first time in a generation, children today have a lower life expectancy than their parents.